nataliaconde/nataliaconde/README.md

 # Hi folks, I'm Natalia! 🙋🏻‍♀️

-I'm a computer engineer passionate about technology.
+I am a computer engineer with a passion for technology.

 I've been working with different technologies and I love open source communities and projects.